 Study in Norway

-Norway With a wide range of high quality courses and great flexibility, Norwegian institutions prove to be an ideal study destination.
-From vocational subjects to postgraduate and doctorate level, there are plenty of opportunities for students to fulfill their ambitions.
-You will also benefit from the informal atmosphere at Norwegian universities and university colleges, where teachers are easily approachable and tuition often takes place in small groups.
+Norway With a wide range of high-quality courses and great flexibility, Norwegian institutions prove to be an ideal study destination.
+From vocational subjects to postgraduate and doctorate level, there are plenty of opportunities for students to fulfill their ambition of study in Norway.
+Students who study in Norway will also benefit from the informal atmosphere at Norwegian universities and university colleges, where teachers are easily approachable and tuition often takes place in small groups.

-Internationalization is a priority within all sectors of the Norwegian education system, and universities and university colleges are constantly working to facilitate for international students.
-Nearly 12 000 foreign nationals are currently enrolled at Norwegian institutions of higher education.
+Internationalization is a priority within all sectors of the Norwegian education system, and universities and university colleges are constantly working to facilitate international students.
+Nearly 12 000 foreign nationals are currently enrolled at Norwegian institutions of higher education to study in Norway.

 Norway offers you a unique student experience and Norwegian institutions of higher education welcome applications sent by qualified students from all over the world.